mihaiTeam1988/flights-api/README.md

 - because an offer cannot logically exist without a product, this has been introduced in the context even though the statement requires only endpoints for the offers
 - Assumptions related to offers:
-    - an offer starts and ends at midnight (12am), timezone is set to the running system's timezone
+    - an offer starts and ends at midnight (12am), timezone is set to the running system's timezone.
+A scheduled jobs is set to run at 12:00:01 AM and cancel the offers with the end date in the past.
     - offer *uniqueness* is determined by the **description**
     - offers can have the following statuses: **ACTIVE** (when it is created) and **EXPIRED** (after it is cancelled).
 This information is returned in the JSON payload and is used to reflect the state of the offer